Adrienne Hill: Later life

-In 1967, Hill married Denis Wrattan; they had two children: daughter Sanantha (born 1968) and son Benjamin (born 1971).
+In 1967, Hill married Denis Wrattan; they had two children: daughter Samantha (born 1968) and son Benjamin (born 1971).

 Following her appearance in Doctor Who, Hill acted in several small roles prior to moving to the Netherlands with her husband and subsequently to the United States.
 After returning to Britain she retrained to be a drama teacher and worked in London.
 She and Wrattan later divorced.

 She participated in the 1985 Children in Need programme along with other Doctor Who actors.
 Her last known acting role was a library assistant in an episode of City Life (a New Zealand soap opera), which was broadcast in February 1998 after her death.

 Her obituary was published in Doctor Who Magazine issue 261, which stated she died of cancer on 6 October 1997.